-It is our belief that mandated post-trade name give up is not appropriate in a cleared swaps market.
-Preventing anonymity in trading serves to advantage dealer insiders as compared to buy-side customers in numerous ways.
+Mandated post-trade name give up is not appropriate in a cleared swaps market.
+Preventing anonymity in trading serves to advantage dealer insiders as compared to buyside customers in numerous ways.
 By doing so, it discourages competitive liquidity providers and thus undermines the competitiveness and systemic risk benefits of exchange trading.

 In the extreme case mandatory name give-up permits retaliation by large dealers against those who bid against them.
 However, even short of retaliation the provision of information through name give-up creates additional ways for large dealers to use their market power to discourage competition.
-We would refer the Commission to recent work by economists from the University of Toronto and the Wharton School which models the ways in which mandatory name give-up increases dealer scope for price discrimination by informing them as to the characteristics of their counterparties.
-Such anti-competitive price discrimination increases dealer profits and reduces public welfare, while increasing spreads on traded exchanges relative to over the counter transactions.6
+I would refer the Commission to recent work by economists from the University of Toronto and the Wharton School which models the ways in which mandatory name give-up increases dealer scope for price discrimination by informing them as to the characteristics of their counterparties.
+Such anti-competitive price discrimination increases dealer profits and reduces public welfare, while increasing spreads on traded exchanges relative to over the counter transactions.

-We would thus urge the Commission to ban mandatory post-trade name give up on SEFs.
+I would thus urge the Commission to ban mandatory post-trade name give up on SEFs.